CPD – guidance for members

 - If you have created something, add it (or an extract) to your portfolio.

-You should also make sure your piece of reflective writing describes what you learnt, how you learnt it and what you intend to do next.
+You should also make sure your reflective record about each CPD activity describes what you learnt, how you learnt it and what you intend to do next.

 What do you mean by ‘reflective writing’?